VEZY/PlantBiophysics.jl/docs/src/getting_started/get_started.md

 DataFrame(leaf)
 ```

 Curious to understand more ?
-Head to the next section to learn more about parameter fitting, or to the [First simulation](@ref) section for more details about how to make simulations.
+Head to the next section to learn more about parameter fitting, or to the [Simple simulation](@ref) section for more details about how to make simulations.